Real Time Data from NSE, BSE & MCX is distributed to various data vendors as 4 different levels.

 - Best Ask size: The number of shares, lots or contracts that are available at the ask price.

-- Last Traded Price: The price at which the most recent trade was completed.
+- Last Traded Price: The price of the most recent trade.

-- Traded Quantity: The number of shares, lots or contracts that were traded in the most recent trade.
+- Traded Quantity: The number of shares, lots or contracts traded in the most recent trade.

 Level 1 market data provides all of the information needed to trade using most trading systems.